Darcy Cameron: Early life

 Originally from Albany, Western Australia, Cameron grew up as a West Coast Eagles fan.
 He is the nephew of radio personality and politician Eoin Cameron.
 He was a cricketer and swimmer in his youth and played football for North Albany.
 He attended Hale School as a boarder.
 Cameron played for Claremont in the West Australian Football League, averaging one goal, 11 disposals and 16 hitouts over 40 league matches.
 He wore number 18.

 AFL career

+Sydney Swans

 Cameron was expected to be drafted by West Coast in the 2016 AFL draft, but was taken by Sydney with pick 48.
 He made a positive start, impressing coach John Longmire in his first pre-season.
 Cameron lacerated his finger during training in March.
 It was later infected in a North East Australian Football League (NEAFL) match against Sydney University, rendering him unavailable for one week.
 Shoulder surgery halfway through the year restricted him to nine NEAFL games.
 In April, Cameron signed a contract extension, tying him to Sydney until 2019.